-- (a) There are no chemical groups present in the molecule associated with explosive or selfreactive properties; examples of such groups are given in Tables A6.1 and A6.2 in the Appendix 6 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria; or - (b) For a single organic substance or a homogeneous mixture of organic substances, the estimated SADT is greater than 75 °C or the exothermic decomposition energy is less than 300 J/g.
-The onset temperature and decomposition energy may be estimated using a suitable calorimetric technique (see 20.3.3.3 in Part II of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria).
+- (a) There are no chemical groups present in the molecule associated with explosive or self-reactive properties; examples of such groups are given in Tables A6.1 and A6.2 in the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Appendix 6; or - (b) For a single organic substance or a homogeneous mixture of organic substances, the estimated SADT is greater than 75 °C or the exothermic decomposition energy is less than 300J/g.
+The onset temperature and decomposition energy may be estimated using a suitable calorimetric technique (see 20.3.3.3 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria).